 We recommend thinking of any grace period as a backup in case something unexpected comes up when aiming for the deadline.
 As a result, getting an extension beyond the provided grace period will generally not be granted.
 In very special circumstances (primarily extended medical problems or other emergencies), extensions may be granted beyond the provided grace period, but this is very rare.
 Only the instructor will be able to approve extensions.
 In particular, do not ask the CAs.
-All extension requests must be received in advance of the deadline, and you must make at least an initial submission within the grace period in any case, which can be replaced later if the request is granted.
+All extension requests must be received in advance of the on-time deadline.